BirdseyeSoftware/buster-cljs.docs/articles/getting_started.md

          (is (= (util/shout "hello") "HELLO") "shout should make hello all caps")))

-__Important__: In order to see your test results via buster, _you'll need_ to wrap your assertions inside an `it` clause.
+__Important__: In order to see your test results via buster, _you'll need_ to wrap your assertions inside `it` clauses.

 ## Wrapping Up

 Congratulations!
-You now know how to do most of the setup and implementation of simple tests using buster-cljs, by now you should
+You now know how to do most of the setup and implementation of simple tests using buster-cljs.
+By now you should be able to:
-know:

 * Install buster-cljs
 * Install buster with node and npm